-Whether you are going back to finish a degree you started earlier in life or to earn a master's degree or certificate, it is important to believe in yourself.
+Whether you are going back to upskill with a certificate, prepare for a professional certification, finish a degree you started earlier in life or to earn a master's degree or certificate, it is important to believe in yourself.
 You can do this.